-Are you looking for travel tips on things to do in Bangkok?
+Looking for tips on things to do in Bangkok, Thailand?

-As part of our city guides series, we interviewed Mark Wiens from Migrationology who first landed in Bangkok at the beginning of 2009, and now calls Bangkok his home base.
+As part of our city guides series, we interviewed Mark Wiens from Migrationology who first landed in Bangkok at the beginning of 2009, and now calls Bangkok his home.

 Mark shares with us his insider tips on the best things to do in Bangkok including where to eat, sleep, shop and explore.